 So what next?
-A haircut and a little retail therapy is always nice. 😊 My Croatian hairstylist 💇♀️ told me that if I wanted to discover some really cool Croatian fashion brands, Krug was the place too go.
+A haircut and a little retail therapy is always nice. 😊 My Croatian hairstylist 💇♀️ told me that if I wanted to discover some really cool Croatian fashion brands, Krug was the place to go.
 She was right!
-This is a beautiful little boutique with different clothes and accessories that are made locally by Croatian designers.
+This is a beautiful little boutique with Croatian brand clothing and accessories all made locally by Croatian designers.

 I knew when we got to the pastry shop entrance that I would love this place.
 It is cheerfully decorated in pastel colours of lime and pink to welcome you in.
 Make this your first stop in Split.😊

 As you probably could guess, Split has many tourists.
-One morning we woke up early and decided to go visit some of this city’s historical sites before the tour groups arrived .
+One morning we woke up early and decided to go visit some of this city’s historic sites before the tour groups arrived.

-Loved the pastel colours of Hotel Bellevue (below) in the centre of Split.
+Loved the pastel colours of Hotel Bellevue (below) in the center of Split.

 Later that same morning before it got too warm out we decided to climb the Marjan Hill to get a view of the city.
 It was hazy morning so it was a bit difficult to make out the mountains in the distance.